The Path to Self-Reinvention

 I started challenging old beliefs.

 Is it true that we won’t be happy if we don’t have money?
 Is it true that our ultimate goal — as human beings — is to become rich?
-Is it really true that we need to follow everything our society expect?
+Is it really true that we need to follow everything our society expects?
 What if we are all misled?

 We may have different beliefs, goals, and perspectives, but we have something in common: The freedom and the ability to examine deeply.